rkkuang/aeroastro/gravlen/critical_and_caustics/README.md

 ![](https://github.com/rkkuang/aeroastro/blob/master/gravlen/critical_and_caustics/resimgs/twopointX0_35.png)

 ref2: Classification of the multiple deflection two point-mass gravitational lens models and application of catastrophe theory in lensing.
-Erdl, Helmut and Schneider, Peter [link](https://ui.adsabs.harvard.edu/abs/1993A\%26A...268..453E/abstract)
+Erdl, Helmut and Schneider, Peter. [paper link](https://ui.adsabs.harvard.edu/abs/1993A\%26A...268..453E/abstract)

 For two SIS model lenses at the same redshift: